vika-v-v/table-with-filters-and-sorting/README.md

-#Table with filter and sorting on angular
+#Table with filters and sorting on angular
 This repository contains the ready-to-use table with filter and sorting from the <a href="https://github.com/vika-v-v/trading-app-frontend">trading app project</a> written in Angular.
 There is a demo showing the light and the dark themes of the table with some example data.

 #Get Started